Dark Age of Camelot: Sales

 The game was also a hit in Europe, where it sold above 100,000 units by March 2003.

 Reviews and awards

+During the 5th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences (AIAS) honored Dark Age of Camelot with the "Massive Multiplayer/Persistent World" award; it also received nominations for the "Computer Game of the Year", "Innovation in Computer Gaming", and "Game Design" awards.
+At the following year's awards ceremony, AIAS nominated the expansion Shrouded Isles for "Massive Multiplayer/Persistent World Game of the Year", which was ultimately awarded to The Sims Online.

 Legacy

 In 2012, a Kickstarter campaign to develop Camelot Unchained came about, designed by Mark Jacobs.